Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 10: Apply for Business Licenses and Permits

-• Business License Application – All LLCs in Washington will need to apply for a state business license.
+• Business License Application: All LLCs in Washington will apply for a state business license.
 This registration will quickly get a business set up with the Department of Revenue, Department of Labor & Industries, and the Employment Security Department, and any Specialty Endorsements and/or City Endorsements.
 The fee for the Business License Application is $19.

-• Sales Tax Registration – In order to sell products and certain services and collect sales tax, registration for the Unified Business Identifier (UBI) with the Washington Department of Revenue will be necessary.
+• Sales Tax Registration: To sell products and certain services and collect sales tax, you must register for the Unified Business Identifier (UBI) with the Washington Department of Revenue.

 Step 11: File the Initial Report